Skip to content

 Answer: Using cartoon characters to sell products directly to children, blurring the line between entertainment and commercials.
 This led to shows like He-Man, G.I.
 Joe, and Transformers that were essentially 22-minute toy ads.

 The policy shift is what people miss.
-Before deregulation, regulators treated cartoons in ads as exploitative because young children couldn’t tell the difference between a show and a commercial.
-After Reagan lifted the rules, toymakers funded entire animated series built around their product lines.
+Before the rules changed, regulators saw cartoon ads as a trap, because young kids couldn’t tell a show from a commercial.
+After Reagan lifted them, toymakers paid for whole cartoon series built around their product lines.

 80s Technology & Gadgets (25-31)